artmetla/DejaView/docs/analysis/metrics.md

 `.run-metrics` (to run the metrics and print the result).

 For example, suppose we want to iterate on the `android_startup` metric.
-We can run the following commands from a Perfetto checkout:
+We can run the following commands from a DejaView checkout:
 ```python
 > ./tools/trace_processor --interactive \
   --run-metrics android_startup \